LinaMWu/advent_of_code_2024/day8/README.md

 ..........#.
 ..........#.
 ```
-Because the topmost A-frequency antenna overlaps with a 0-frequency antinode, there are 14 total unique locations that contain an antinode within the bounds of the map.
+Because the topmost `A`-frequency antenna overlaps with a `0`-frequency antinode, there are `14` total unique locations that contain an antinode within the bounds of the map.

 Calculate the impact of the signal.
 How many unique locations within the bounds of the map contain an antinode?

-Your puzzle answer was 291.
+Your puzzle answer was `291`.

 ## Part 2